 Geographic Connection to Pennsylvania: White Mills, Wayne County

 George began her education at the Boston Museum School of Fine Arts from 1972-1973.
 She went on to earn a BFA degree from Manhattanville College in 1974.
 She also received an MA and an MFA from the University of Wisconsin-Madison.
-Though she has been painting since she was young, she did not write her first book until after she was married.
-In 1987, after she and her husband had moved to Pennsylvania, she wrote and illustrated William and Boomer.
+After completing this education, George ended up moving to New York City in 1977, working in the children’s publishing industry and dabbling in personal writing on the side.
+In 1984, George moved to a log cabin in Pennsylvania and married William Trimpi George, with whom she had two children, Campbell and William.
+Though she has been painting since she was young, she did not write her first book until 1987, when she wrote and illustrated William and Boomer.

-George writes and illustrates books for children that teach them about nature and the animals that can be observed therein.
-She has also illustrated books her late husband William wrote.
-George's books have been praised for their accurate view of nature, their accessibility for children, and their helpfulness in teaching classes on nature.
+George’s children’s books teach her audience about nature and animals.
+She has also illustrated books written by her late husband William.
+George's books have been praised for their view of nature, their accessibility for children, and their helpfulness in teaching classes on nature.
+She has also worked for a short time as a lecturer for elementary schools since 1989.
+George’s first husband, William, died in 1999, but George found love again in 2013 with the journalist Thane Peterson.

-George's most popular books are from the "Long Pond" and "Who's Been Here?" series.
+Some of George's most popular books are from the "Long Pond" and "Who's Been Here?" series.
 In 1990 she won the Carolyn Field Award, the top prize of the Pennsylvania Library Association.
-The National Science Teacher's Association/Children's Book Center chose Beaver at Long Pond, Box Turtle at Long Pond, and Fishing at Long Pond as Outstanding Science Trade Books for Children.
+The National Science Teacher's Association/Children's Book Center chose Beaver at Long Pond (1988), Box Turtle at Long Pond (1989), and Fishing at Long Pond (1991) as Outstanding Science Trade Books for Children.
 The Library of Congress chose Box Turtle at Long Pond as a Children's Book of the Year, and Fishing at Long Pond was chosen by the American Booksellers Association as a Pick of the Lists book.
+She also received the Drexel Award in 2007.

-The Pennsylvania Center for the Book selected George's Inside Mouse, Outside Mouse as a 2004 Baker's Dozen Best Book for Family Literacy.
+The Pennsylvania Center for the Book selected George's Inside Mouse, Outside Mouse (2004) as a 2005 Baker's Dozen Best Book for Family Literacy.
 In 2006 the committee for the Pennsylvania One Book, Every Young Child program selected Inside Mouse, Outside Mouse to launch its initiative for connecting early book experiences with the development of reading skills.
-As part of the first One Book, Every Young Child campaign, Ms. George will tell her story of the creation of the book and conduct drawing sessions for children and adults across Pennsylvania in 2006.
-Original artwork from the book will be on display in libraries and museums around the Commonwealth.
-The Pennsylvania Center for the Book developed a Family Fun Night session as well as resources to support the use of Inside Mouse, Outside Mouse with families, in libraries, and in early childhood education programs.

 William and Boomer.
 New York: Greenwillow Books, 1987.